Prosecutor drops groping charge against former NY Gov. Cuomo

 The state attorney general, meanwhile, has been investigating Cuomo’s use of aides to help craft and promote his pandemic memoir.
 Cuomo said they volunteered, using their personal time.

-Associated Press writer Jennifer Peltz contributed from New York.
+Associated Press writers Jennifer Peltz and Karen Matthews contributed from New York.